-As of December 31, 2010, Unitil owned, through its distribution utilities, three utility operation centers, approximately 2,181 pole miles of local transmission and distribution overhead electric lines and 549 cable miles of underground electric distribution lines, along with 49 electric substations, including four mobile electric substations.
-Our natural gas operations property includes two liquid propane gas plants, two liquid natural gas plants and 1,280 miles of underground gas mains.
-In addition, our real estate subsidiary, Unitil Realty, owns our corporate headquarters building and the 12 acres of land on which it is located.
+As of December 31, 2011, Unitil owned, through its electric distribution utilities, three utility operation centers, approximately 1,707 primary pole miles of local transmission and distribution overhead electric lines and 367 conduit bank miles of underground electric distribution lines, along with 50 electric substations, including four mobile electric substations.
+The Company's natural gas operations property includes two liquid propane gas plants, two liquid natural gas plants and 1,287 miles of underground gas mains.
+In addition, the Company's real estate subsidiary, Unitil Realty, owns the Company's corporate headquarters building and the 12 acres of land on which it is located.

 Unitil Energy owns and maintains distribution operations centers in Concord, New Hampshire and Kensington, New Hampshire.
-Unitil Energy's 30 electric distribution substations, including a 5,000 kilovolt ampere (kVA) and a 10,500 kVA mobile substation, constitute 219,002 kVA of capacity, which excludes capacity of spare transformers, for the transformation of electric power from the 34.5 kV subtransmission voltage to other primary distribution voltage levels.
+Unitil Energy's 32 electric distribution substations, including a 5,000 kilovolt ampere (kVA) and a 10,500 kVA mobile substation, constitute 213,000 kVA of capacity, which excludes capacity of spare transformers, for the transformation of electric power from the 34.5 kilovolt subtransmission voltage to other primary distribution voltage levels.
 The electric substations are located on land owned by Unitil Energy or land occupied by Unitil Energy pursuant to perpetual easements.

-Unitil Energy has a total of approximately 1,619 pole miles of local transmission and distribution overhead electric lines and a total of 368 cable miles of underground electric distribution lines.
+Unitil Energy has a total of approximately 1,244 primary pole miles of local transmission and distribution overhead electric lines and a total of 310 conduit bank miles of underground electric distribution lines.
 The electric distribution lines are located in, on or under public highways or private lands pursuant to lease, easement, permit, municipal consent, tariff conditions, agreement or license, expressed or implied through use by Unitil Energy without objection by the owners.
 In the case of certain distribution lines, Unitil Energy owns only a part interest in the poles upon which its wires are installed, the remaining interest being owned by telephone companies.